The University of Montpellier obtains new funding for its

 The NANOREMEDI project in a nutshell

 NANOREMEDI, which officially started on September1, 2022 and will run for 4 years, is a Marie Skłodowska-Curie Actions Doctoral Network project run by a consortium of 6 universities in Europe.
 The main objective is to train 13 PhD students in the field of peptides and nanomaterials.
-Each of them will be under joint supervision with 2 universities, and will spend the majority of their time at the recruiting university, 9 months at the second and 3 months at an industrial partner.
+Each PhD student will work under a joint supervision of 2 universities, spending most of his or her time at the recruiting university, 9 months at the second and 3 months at an industrial partner.
 In addition, these PhD students will benefit from cross-disciplinary training and will take part in international workshops organized by NANOREMEDI's partners.
 The University of Montpellier will therefore be recruiting two PhD students for this project, in cotutelle with the University of Milan (Italy) and IC Nanogune (San Sebastian, Spain), and will be receiving two others for a period of 9 months each, also in cotutelle with the University of Milan and the University of Jerusalem.

 From a scientific point of view, the project aims to improve human health by addressing three major challenges: